chantastic/sites/chan.dev/src/pages/syntax/exercises.md

 layout: ./_layout.astro
 ---

-This was fun.
+This was fun!
-Thanks nerd-sniping me into an API I've never used 🤓.
+I'd never used Intersection Observer and now I have 10 different places I want to use it.

 ## Contents